The Forge of Vulcan by Luca Giordano

 Myths & Religion

 - The Prose Edda has one for the forging of three magical items by the dwarf Sindri, culminating in the creation of Thor's hammer Mjolnir.
 Loki tries to interfere with each of them, but at his best managed a partial success with the third.

 - There is an entire chapter of The Iliad devoted to the forging of Achilles' armor.
 Most of it is Description Porn about the engravings on the shield.

 - The Legend of Zelda

-- In the Hordes of the Underdark expansion of Neverwinter Nights, there is a blacksmith who can enchant your sword.
+- In the Hordes of the Underdark expansion, there is a blacksmith who can enchant your sword.
 The first time he does it, it plays an animation accompanied with Crowning Music of Awesome.

 - The player character invokes a forging scene every single time he has to create or temper a sword in Legend of Mana.
 This gets very, very tedious fast.

 - In Star Wars: The Old Republic, the Jedi Knight's tutorial quest ends with the construction of their lightsaber.

 - In Dragon Age: Origins, whichever Paragon you side with at the end of the Orzammar quest chain will forge a crown for whoever you choose to be the new king of Orzammar.
 It's kind of

 weird awesome seeing a huge steel golem do this if you choose Caridin.